arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="encoding-content-in-media-services" />
 #### Task 3 - Encoding content in Media Services ####

-In this task you will encode a video previously uploaded in the Windows Azure Management Portal.
+In this task you will encode a video previously uploaded in the Microsoft Azure Management Portal.

 1. Click on the desired source video, in this case the one that you have just uploaded, and then click **Encode** in the bottom toolbar.